googlemaps/fleet-events-reference-solution/README.md

 Fleet Events uses near-real-time events produced by Fleet Engine as a basis for generating custom events and handlers for your specific requirements.
 The reference solution in this repository includes code for creating fleet events and automated deployment using Terraform.

+You can learn more about real time event processing concepts by referencing [this article](https://docs.google.com/document/d/15zeL34K2SfkHHVMpRD0tYdrDiYDy_WzvHEjlwgDI4X8/edit).

-Use cases the example covers:
+Use cases the example covers :

 * Task Outcome
 * ETA Updates
-* Time/Distance Remaining

 ## Overview